Buffett picks Doug Kass as 'bear' panelist for annual meeting

 Last Friday, Buffett said in his annual letter to shareholders that he wanted to spice up the panel with someone who was bearish on - and preferably short - Berkshire's stock.
 As of late Friday, he still had not found that person.

 But in an interview on CNBC Monday morning, Buffett said he had chosen Kass, the president of Seabreeze Partners Management in Florida and a well-known media personality in his own right.
-He has a short position in Berkshire's more actively traded Class B shares (BRKb.N).
+He has a short position in Berkshire's more actively traded Class B shares.

 "Bring your tough questions," Buffett said.
 "See if you can drive the stock down 10 percent."